KyleReto/Alternate-Universe/README.md

 1. Set up your virtual environment in Powershell:
   a. `python -m venv .venv`
   b. `pip install -r .\requirements.txt`
+  c.
+Also install the [Development Version of Py-cord](https://github.com/Pycord-Development/pycord)
   Note: These instructions assuming you're using a Windows computer with Python 3.9.
 The instructions may not apply for other OSs or Python versions.
 2. Configure the environment variables
   a.
 Rename the `.env_template` file to `.env`